BronzGreen-Honest-Power/LemiTree/newbie_guide.md

 [todo: cloning pulling branching staging committing pushing]

 Github is a free online platform hosting Git repositories, and thus allowing to use Git’s capabilities not just locally, but also online, remotely.
 Additionally, it allows for the community to open “issues”, for example suggesting changes to some existing articles, or requesting some new areas to be covered.
 Similarly, using so called “pull requests”, contributors may request that their changes be included in the main version of the repository, as well as review and comment on other people’s contributions.
-Github also integrates well with many development tools that may help us in the future automate a lot of dull administrative work.
+Github also integrates well with many development tools that may help us automate a lot of dull administrative work in the future.

 [todo: prs comments issues ]